yogeshpaliyal/Deepr/README.md

 | Firebase Analytics                | ❌              | ✅          | ❌       |
 | Google Drive Backup (Coming Soon) | ❌              | ✅          | ❌       |

-### 🌐 Local Network Server

-The local network server feature allows you to access and manage your links from other devices on the same network.
-This is useful for:

-- Adding links from your desktop browser to your mobile device
-- Viewing your saved links on a bigger screen
-- Integrating with automation tools and scripts

-**Usage:**

-1. Open the app and go to Settings
-2. Tap on "Local Network Server"
-3. Toggle the server switch to start it
-4. Use the displayed URL or scan the QR code from another device
-5. Access the web interface or use the REST API

-**API Endpoints:**

-- `GET /api/links` - Get all saved links
-- `POST /api/links` - Add a new link (JSON body: `{"link": "url", "name": "name"}`)
-- `GET /api/link-info?url=<url>` - Get metadata for a URL

-**Note:** Both devices must be on the same Wi-Fi network.

 ## 🏗️ Tech Stack